 Why Americans Search “Who Is on the Gang of Eight”

-Search traffic increases when:
+Search traffic typically increases when:

-• Major military operations occur
+- Major military operations take place

-• Intelligence leaks make headlines
+- Intelligence leaks dominate national headlines

-• Congressional investigations involve classified material
+- Congressional investigations involve classified information

 How Often Does the Group Meet?